wangziqi2013/wangziqi2013.github.io/_posts/2022-03-08-qemu-cheat-sheet.markdown

 descriptor, which will be received by QEMU as external inputs, sent to the OS, and then interpreted by the emulated shell.
 Binary data can also be sent, but they may incur peculiar behavior, so users should be careful when sending binary data.

+Note that the writer process should keep connected to the named pipe and never close the file descriptor or exit, before the simulation terminates.
+This is because once the writer process closes the file descriptor, it can never reconnect again.
+Meantime, on the reader side, `read()` will always return `0` without blocking, which is the behavior when End-of-File (`EOF`) is met.